 Gallery Umberto I

-Gallery Umberto I in Naples was built between 1887 and 1890.
-It represents one of the most famous results of the Risanamento (renewal) ─ the great urban planning work.
-Redevelopment radically changed the city in the late 19th century, adding new squares, streets and buildings to replace existing ones.
+The Umberto I Gallery in Naples was built between 1887 and 1890.
+It represents one of the most famous results of the Risanamento (renovation), the great urban planning work.
+Redevelopment radically changed the city at the end of the 19th century, and added new squares, streets, and buildings, replacing existing ones.

 Gallery Umberto I

-The new plan was officially motivated by a cholera outbreak in 1884.
-City leaders believed that the epidemic was caused by the decay of buildings widespread in the labyrinthine alleys of historic districts such as Chiaia, Pendino, Vicaria, Mercato and Porto.
-The idea of creating the Umberto I Gallery attracted both praise and criticism: for example, the writer Matilda Serao was convinced that it was not a real reconstruction of the city, but rather a cover-up for problems in Naples.
+The new plan was officially motivated by the outbreak of cholera in 1884.
+The city's leadership believed that the epidemic was caused by the decay of buildings widespread in the tangled alleys of historic districts such as Chiaia, Pendino, Vicaria, Mercato and Porto.
+The idea of creating the Umberto I Gallery has attracted both praise and criticism: for example, the writer Matilda Serao was convinced that this was not a real reconstruction of the city, but rather a concealment of problems in Naples.

 Gallery Umberto I

-Gallery Umberto I has the shape of a cross with orthogonal, almost equal branches.
+The Umberto I Gallery has the shape of a cross with orthogonal, almost equal branches.
 The central octagon is protected by a glass and iron dome almost sixty meters high, designed by Paolo Bube.
-As architectural historian Cesare de Seta noted, the Galleria Umberto I immediately became "the best meeting place for journalists and writers, as well as an excellent place for business, theaters, cafes and nightclubs."
-This stimulated the literary creativity of many Italian and foreign artists: for example, Raffaele Viviani dedicated part of his 1930 La bohème des comics to this special corner of Naples.
+According to architectural historian Cesare de Seta, the Umberto I Gallery immediately became "the best place for journalists and writers to meet, as well as a great place for business, theaters, cafes and nightclubs."
+This stimulated the literary work of many Italian and foreign artists: for example, Raffaele Viviani dedicated part of his "Bohemian Comics" in 1930 to this special corner of Naples.

-The Umberto I Gallery was created to stimulate trade and become a symbol of the city's regeneration.
+The Umberto I Gallery was created to stimulate trade and become a symbol of the renaissance of the city.
 It still has numerous cafes, businesses, bookstores, music stores, and fashion stores.
-It once housed theaters and restaurants, and was truly the living room of bourgeois Naples.
+It once had theaters and restaurants, and it really was the living room of bourgeois Naples.

-One of these theaters was the legendary "Salone Margherita", home to the local version of a cafe-club.
-The Margherita Theater was well known in the Galleria Umberto I and is located in the lower part of the building.
-This place was the seat of nightlife for a good twenty years for the Neapolitans.
-Many prominent personalities visited here, such as D'Annunzio, Crispi, Serao, Scarfoglio.
-But Margaret Hall began to fall into disrepair on the eve of the First World War due to competition from other theatres.
-The fate of the landmark has become something of a metaphor for Naples, meaning that there are good times and bad.
+One of these theaters was the legendary "Salone Margherita", the home of the local version of the cafe club.
+The Margarita Theater was well known in the Umberto I Gallery, it is located in the lower part of the building.
+This place has been the seat of nightlife for a good twenty years for Neapolitans.
+Many prominent personalities have visited here, such as D'Annunzio, Crispi, Serao, Scarfoglio.
+But Margaret Hall began to decline on the eve of the First World War due to competition from other theaters.
+The fate of the landmark has become something of a metaphor for Naples, meaning that there are good and bad times.

 Gallery Umberto I Gallery Umberto I Gallery Umberto I Gallery Umberto I Gallery Umberto I Gallery Umberto I